Thinking about taking piano lessons?

-Due do the ongoing pandemic, it is recommended that the lessons be taught virtually.
-I do offer in-person lessons as long as masks are worn throughout the duration of each lesson.
+You can take lessons with me on Zoom, or in-person (masks are recommended for in-person lessons).
 The in-person lessons take place at The Music Connection, located on 973 East Avenue, in Chico.
 (You can visit their website here).
 The lessons take place once a week.
-After we set up a date and time for your weekly lessons, all you have to do is show up at the above-mentioned location and be ready to learn!
+After we set up a date and time for your weekly lessons, all you have to do is show up, and you're good to go.

-My current rate for teaching piano lessons is $120 per month.
-This works out to approximately $30 per lesson.
+My current rate for piano lessons is $120 per month.
+This works out to about $30 per lesson.
 Each lesson is a half-hour long.
 You can find more info about fees and other policies by downloading my Music Lesson Contract.

 What if I've had no musical training?

 Not a problem!
-I offer a Beginner Piano Course, which starts you off with the assumption that you've never had any lessons.
-The only requirement is that you have either a piano at home or, at the very least, a NICE full-sized keyboard or digital piano you can practice on.
+I teach plenty of beginners, and you can be any age.
+The only requirement is that you have either a piano at home, or, at the very least, a NICE full-sized keyboard or digital piano you can practice on.
 As long as you practice the assigned exercises and songs for a minimum of 30 minutes per day (and any other songs you want to learn) I personally guarantee that you will begin making progress.
-The Beginner Course also includes all the components that you would normally see in a traditional piano course (note-reading, fundamentals, scales, chords, exercises, a repertoire of easy-to-play songs, dynamics, tempo, interpretation, etc.).
+The Beginner Course also includes all the components that you would normally see in a traditional piano course (note-reading, fundamentals, scales, chords, exercises, a repertoire of easy-to-play songs, dynamics, technique, interpretation, etc.).

 The Piano Composition Course